 For many years, Applebaum wrote a biweekly foreign affairs column for The Washington Post which is syndicated internationally.
 She is now a staff writer at The Atlantic.
-She is also a regular contributor to publications such as Foreign Affairs, The Guardian, Slate magazine, The New Republic, Die Welt, The Spectator, The Independent, Cicero, Gazeta Wyborcza and The New York Review of Books.
+She has been a contributor to Foreign Affairs, the New Republic and The New York Review of Books.
 She was formerly a member of The Washington Post’s editorial board; foreign and deputy editor of the Spectator magazine; and political editor of the Evening Standard.
 From 1988 – 1991 she covered the collapse of communism as Warsaw correspondent for The Economist.

 Anne attended Yale University and was a Marshall Scholar at the London School of Economics and St. Antony’s College, Oxford.

 Anne — I wanted to write a short note to thank you for speaking at our UK Conference yesterday.
 We had around 120 clients present and the feedback thus far has been overwhelmingly positive.
 Your content got them asking questions and talking about it afterwards!
 We could not have asked for more.“

 Speaking Topics include:

 Anne tailors each presentation to the needs of her audience and is not limited to the topics listed below.
 Please ask us about any subject that interests you;

 - US-European relations; how attitudes towards one another are evolving

 - Disinformation, fake news – threats to democracy globally

 - Politics and economics of Russia, Ukraine and Central Europe